Updated: January 31, 2023

 - Secure the padding.
 The best way to secure the padding is with plastic stretch film wrapped in several layers around your television set.

 - Pack in box.
 Once swaddled in blankets, you’ll still probably want to slide your TV into a cardboard box, as blankets won’t protect your TV screen from the hardest hits in the way thick cardboard will.

 - Add extra packing as necessary.
 Adding styrofoam peanuts, bubble wrap, foam wrap, or balled up paper are never bad ideas for extra protection, as long as the TV first is wrapped well in a blanket or dust sleeve.
-If you’re set wiggles back in forth while inside the box, you should add additional packaging materials to keep it from moving.
+If your TV wiggles back and forth while inside the box, you should add additional packaging materials to keep it from moving.

-- Storage tip: Don’t forget to include the remote control, but be sure to remove the batteries first.
+- Storage tip: Close your box and write down which side the screen is facing.
+This will come in handy when it comes to positioning your TV inside your storage unit.
+And don’t forget to include the remote control, but be sure to remove the batteries first.
 Secure the remote to your padded TV with packing tape to make sure it doesn’t get away from you.